VictoriaChoy/victoriachoy.github.io/teachingandlearning3.md

-# A Collaborator and Dedicated Servant for the Learning Community
+# A Collaborator and Servant for the Learning Community

 <img src="collaborator s.gif" align="center"/>